Clinical Document Management: A Trial-by-Trial Compliance Approach

 Continuing Case Study Exercise

-• Resolve documentation questions and issues from sites, PI's and monitors
+• Resolve documentation questions and issues from sites, PIs, and monitors

 • Utilize the system built thus far to ensure consistent document management